hashicorp/terraform/website/docs/cli/commands/plan.html.md

     be saved in cleartext in the plan file.
 You should therefore treat any saved plan files as potentially-sensitive artifacts.

-* `-parallelism=n` - Limit the number of concurrent operation as Terraform [walks the graph](/docs/internals/graph.html#walking-the-graph).
+* `-parallelism=n` - Limit the number of concurrent operations as Terraform [walks the graph](/docs/internals/graph.html#walking-the-graph).
 Defaults to 10.